microshare/microshare.github.io/docs/2/technical/quick-start/microshare-technical-structure.md

 #### Where do I start?

 As a developer, you will explore the features and applications of these components in greater detail.
 [The Basic Developer Roadmap](/docs/2/technical/quick-start/basic-dev-roadmap/) walks you through, step- by- step, how you can best become familiar with what Microshare® has to offer behind the scenes.
-Furthermore, the [Advanced Developer Roadmap](/docs/2/technical/quick-start/advanced-dev-roadmap/) guides you through the more difficult concepts of the Microshare® Platform and API.
+Furthermore, the [Advanced Developer Roadmap](/docs/2/technical/quick-start/advanced-dev-roadmap/) guides you through the more difficult concepts of the Microshare® platform and API.